 Raspberries were first cultivated by the Greeks.
-High in Vitamin C, manganese and fibre, as well as an excellent source of phytonutrients (anthocyanins, flavonols, flavanols, tannins, hydroxybenzoic acid, stilbenoids).
+High in Vitamin C, manganese and fiber, as well as an excellent source of phytonutrients (anthocyanins, flavonols, flavonols, tannins, hydroxybenzoic acid, stilbenoids).
 Aid in balancing body weight as well as blood sugar levels.
-Their high fibre content makes them greatly beneficial to the digestive system.
+Their high fiber content makes them greatly beneficial to the digestive system.

 Watermelon is native to Africa and was traditionally used as a medicine.
 It was incredibly popular in Egypt far before 2000 BC.
 Watermelon seeds are edible, though oily and hard, the black seeds are very healthy and should not be omitted.
 Watermelon is high in Vitamin C, pantothenic acid and copper.
 It provides great anti-inflammatory and antioxidant support for the body.
 Being low on the glycemic load scale makes it a great snack for diabetics.